jundalisay/superb/content/en/research/indian/idea/chapter-04.md

 ## Mind

-Saiṋcara transforms the transcendental entity <!-- Puruśa --> Consciousness into <!-- , under the localized influence of His immanent principles, is transformed into --> Mind, as the Great-Layer, Ego-Layer, and mindstuff<!--  Mahattattva, Ahaḿtattva and citta -->.
+Saiṋcara transforms the transcendental entity <!-- Puruśa --> Consciousness into <!-- , under the localized influence of His immanent principles, is transformed into --> Mind, as the Identity-Layer, Ego-Layer, and mindstuff<!--  Mahattattva, Ahaḿtattva and citta -->.

 The first 2 stages of bondage are theoretical – the movement or vibration is unrestricted by the relative factors of time, space and person.
 These 2 stages are not perceivable. <!-- do not come within the scope of perception.  -->